keymetrics/keymetrics.github.io/docs/keymetrics/faq.md

 Type `pm2 link` to re-try the connection.

+## I cannot link new servers but not any server is linked

+Go to the setting page of your bucket and delete Servers in the Server box.

 ### The versioning buttons (Rollback/Pull/Upgrade) aren't working

 - If the buttons are disabled, make sure that the `Local changes` and `Local commit` indicators are green.